 |Average score: 4.5/5||Average score: 4.2/5|

-AlignerCo is a bit newer than Candid, but both companies have a decent number of reviews.
-And for the most part, they’re pretty positive.
+For the most part, AlignerCo and Candid receive pretty positive reviews.
 That’s especially true for AlignerCo; for example, over 95% of their reviews on Trustpilot are positive.
 Candid has a few more negative reviews, but they’re still mostly positive.
-And for both companies, the negatives usually have to do with requesting refinements.
+And for both companies, the negatives usually have to do with requesting refinements (extra aligners).
 That’s an understandably complicated process, and if you’re expecting an instant fix, you’ll be disappointed.

 All told, though, the two companies both get good reviews.

 With any purchase, there’s always the nagging question: what if it doesn’t work out?
-AlignerCo and Candid both have very individualized approaches for refunds and satisfaction guarantees.
+AlignerCo and Candid both have very individualized approaches to guarantees.

 Like other in-office treatment options, Candid doesn’t have refunds or overarching guarantees about the results of your treatment.
 All of those policies are determined by the dentist administering your care.

 For the most part, teeth are pretty obedient during clear aligner treatment.
 However, sometimes they can be a little stubborn, which may lead to you needing more aligners.
 These extra aligners are called refinements, and every provider approaches this process a little differently.